 Kidney stones can occur after the development of hyperuricemia.
 Although the stones are usually made of uric acid, they may also be mixed with other materials.

 Patients with chronic hyperuricemia may develop chronic kidney disease, which may lead to kidney failure.
 This is because a constant high level or uric acid can damage the kidneys.
 Therefore, any patient with gout and hyperuricemia should be treated with urate-lowering medication.

 Gout and Heart Disease

 Gout is found in higher rates in people with high blood pressure, coronary artery disease, or heart failure.
-A high level of uric acid has been linked to a high risk of death from heart conditions.
+A high level of uric acid has been linked to a high risk for death from heart conditions.
 Studies have also found an association between gout and having metabolic syndrome.
-This is a collection of health problems, such as abdominal obesity, high blood pressure, high triglyceride levels, and low "good" cholesterol level.
-This syndrome increases a person's risk of heart disease and diabetes.
+This is a collection of health problems, such as abdominal obesity, high blood pressure, high triglyceride levels, and low (good) cholesterol level.
+This syndrome increases a person's risk of developing heart disease and diabetes.
 Studies are being done to find out whether treating asymptomatic hyperuricemia in such people is beneficial.

 Other Medical Conditions Linked to Gout

 Other conditions that are linked to long-term gout:

 - Complications in the lungs (in rare cases, uric acid crystals occur in the lungs)

 - Gout & Uric Acid Education Society -- www.gouteducation.org